 Common design mistakes to avoid

-Even strong brands can lose impact if the design isn’t adapted for outdoor use.
-Before finalising your artwork, watch out for these common pitfalls:- Too much text — messaging becomes hard to read at distance
+Before finalising your artwork, watch out for these common pitfalls:- too much text